 Relationships and career choices are only two areas of your life where having poor self-esteem may affect you.
-Additionally, it could promote a downward spiral of poor mood and critical self-talk, which might make depressed symptoms worse.
+Additionally, it could promote a downward spiral of poor mood and critical self-talk, which might make depressive symptoms worse.
 According to research published in 2019 [1*] , those who have poor self-esteem and a negative self-perception may be more likely to have depressive symptoms.

 What Qualifies as Low Self-Esteem?